-Model of the world signifies an individual’s beliefs and values and learnings about the world.
-Each of us has our own individual bar code, our own internal map of what is real or not.
+The model of the world signifies an individual’s beliefs, values, and learnings about the world.
+Each of us has our own bar code, our own internal map of what is real or not.

-We have our unique world model through which we perceive and understand the happenings around us.
+We have our own unique world model through which we perceive and understand the happenings around us.
 Our world model is composed of many components.
-Here in this blog, I will be sharing with you 02 out of 06, the most essential elements characterizing our world models as suggested in the book, Strategic Family Therapy by Cloe Madanes.
+Here in this blog, I will be sharing with you two out of the six essential elements characterizing our world models as suggested in the book, Strategic Family Therapy by Cloe Madanes.

 1. Our core beliefs